-The College generated an underlying operating deficit in the year of £2,460,000 (2021/22 - deficit of £2,046,000) before other gains and losses.
-A number of adjustments arising from the implementation of FRS102, including changes in the value of the Local Government Pension.
-Fund under defined benefit obligations, together with gains and losses on both the value of non-current financial investments and disposals of fixed assets, impact upon the operating surplus and give rise to total comprehensive income as set out on page 35 of the Financial Statements.
-The table below sets out these adjustments and reconciles total comprehensive income to the operating surplus.
+The College generated an underlying operating deficit in the year of £4,705,000 (2023/24 - deficit of £2,460,000) before other gains and losses.
+A number of adjustments arising from the implementation of FRS102, including changes in the value of the Local Government Pension Fund under defined benefit obligations, together with gains and losses on both the value of non-current financial investments and disposals of related assets, have some impact upon the operating deficit and total comprehensive loss as set out on page 35 of the Financial Statements.
+The table below sets out these adjustments and reconciles total comprehensive income to the operating deficit.

-Yr Ended 31 Jul 23 £'000 Yr Ended 31 Jul 22 £'000 Total Comprehensive Income and Expenditure 2,006 21,554 Actuarial (Gain)/Loss in respect of Pension Schemes (5,869) (28,953) Surplus/(Deficit) before tax (3,863) (7,399) Loss/(Gain) on Investments 695 1,637 Gain on Disposal of Assets (334) (913) Deficit before other losses and gains (3,502) (6,675) FRS 102 adjustments to Staff Costs in respect of Pension Schemes 895 4,069 FRS 102 adjustments to Interest Payable in respect of Pension Schemes 88 501 Transfers from Revaluation Reserve 59 59 Underlying Operating Surplus/(Deficit) (2,460) (2,046)
+Yr Ended 31 Jul 24 £'000 Yr Ended 31 Jul 23 £'000 Total Comprehensive Income and Expenditure (4,003) 2,006 Actuarial (Gain)/Loss in respect of Pension Schemes 110 (5,869) Surplus/(Deficit) before tax (3,893) (3,863) Loss/(Gain) on Investments (338) 695 Gain on Disposal of Assets (423) (334) Deficit before other losses and gains (4,654) (3,502) FRS 102 adjustments to Staff Costs in respect of Pension Schemes 55 895 FRS 102 adjustments to Interest Payable in respect of Pension Schemes (165) 88 Transfers from Revaluation Reserve 59 59 Underlying Operating Surplus/(Deficit) (4,705) (2,460)

-Governors acknowledge the efforts of the Key Management personnel and the staff in ensuring that the College has continued to operate extremely cost-effectively in the current climate of financial pressures faced by the sector.
+Governors acknowledge the efforts of the Key Management personnel and the staff in ensuring that the College is focussed on operating in the most cost-effective way in the current climate of financial pressures faced by the sector.